zeebe-io/zeebe-chaos/chaos-days/blog/2023-05-15-SST-Partitioning-toggle/index.md

 We were able to toggle the SST partitioning flag without problems back and forth.
 We were able to make still progress on an existing process instance, which we wanted to prove.

-Nevertheless, we need to prove this once more for multiple process instances (100-1000 PIs), which causes or forces compaction of the SST files.
+Nevertheless, we need to prove this once more for multiple process instances (100-1000 PIs), which cause or forces compaction of the SST files.
 Right now I'm not 100% convinced whether this experiment was enough, but it was a good first step.